 Project Spotlight

-EDF Renewables UK and Ireland
+EDF Renewables UK & Ireland

-5 projects totaling 250 MW / 400 MWh
+6 projects totalling 307 MW / 514 MWh

 Energy storage accelerates a clean electric future in the UK